waimea-cholmes2/300DTD-Workout-Tracker-Website-Project/docs/1-sprint-1-prototype.md

 Having established the layout of the UI screens, the prototype was refined visually, in terms of colour, fonts, etc.

 This Figma demo shows the UI with refinements applied:

-- Added Colour
-- Added a footer to all pages

 <iframe style="border: 1px solid rgba(0, 0, 0, 0.1);" width="800" height="450" src="https://embed.figma.com/proto/LqL4PXdQsnHulH70Sk5G3n/Workout-Tracker-Refined?node-id=2-2&p=f&scaling=scale-down&content-scaling=fixed&page-id=0%3A1&starting-point-node-id=2%3A2&show-proto-sidebar=1&embed-host=share" allowfullscreen></iframe>